 The statement that denoted truthful/not deceiving branding was “All contents were grown, raised, harvested in the geographical location stated on the label” (coefficient=7, response time=0.9 s), chosen by the respondents in one of the shortest response times.
 For this part of the study, transformation to binary value was made stricter such that coefficients of 6 or higher denoted strong feelings.
 The statements that denoted not truthful/deceiving branding were “Majority of contents were from a geographical location other than that stated on the label but cooked then packaged in the geographical location on the label” (coefficient=7, response time=1.3 s) and “Name or brand or vignette of the product and the manufacturer’s location do not make sense” (coefficient=6, response time=1.5 s).
 The respondents took half as much more time to decide if the claim was not truthful/deceiving than that denoting truthful/not deceiving.

-Results of the 1992 and 2018 studies indicate that consumer behavior toward misbranding of food labels has not significantly changed.
+Results of the early 90s study and the more recent study indicate that consumer behavior toward misbranding of food labels has not significantly changed.
 Consumers still expect product label information and vignettes to be truthful and not misleading.
 But misbranding issues continue to occur.

 Some Cases of Misbranding